Why a recent tax tribunal decision matters to every tax adviser, accountant, and lawyer in practice.

 At the hearing itself, HMRC apologised and conceded that the conduct of its previous litigator “could lead to disciplinary sanctions” if engaged in by a regulated individual.
 The judge acknowledged the apology, but gave it little weight, because it came only at the hearing after HMRC had maintained its position as justified right up until that point.

-Applying the Denton test — the three-stage framework governing relief from sanctions, confirmed as applicable in tax tribunal proceedings by BPP Holdings v HMRC EWCA Civ 121 — the judge assessed the breach as follows
+The judge applied the Denton test, the three-stage framework governing relief from sanctions, confirmed as applicable in tax tribunal proceedings by BPP Holdings v HMRC [2016] EWCA Civ 121.
+The breach was assessed as follows:

 1. HMRC Is Not Above the Rules of the Tribunal